 In order to activate the account, the user needs a onetime key which is generated by the provider.
-This one-time key can only be given to the new user by the provider itself or by an existing user - the latter case being the more interesting.
-The new user asks an existing user to verify her identity (steps 2 and 3).
-The existing user wanting to activate the new user requests the new user's one-time key from the provider (steps 4 and 5) and then forwards it to the new user (step 6).
+This one-time key can only be given to the new user by the provider itself or by an existing user - the latter case being the more interesting (step 2).
+Thus, an existing user wanting to activate a new user requests the new user's one-time key from the provider (step 3 and 4) and then forwards it to the new user (step 5).
 The forwarding has to be done in a way requiring physical proximity (i.e., "vis-a-vis"), e.g., transfer via Near Field Communication (NFC) or optical codes like QR codes.